Nathan-Potgieter/Thesis/README.md

-The Effect of Correlation Structure on Portfolio Optimisation Performance
+# The Effect of Correlation Structure on the Performance of Risk Optimised Portfolios

 ================
 Nathan Potgieter